Aaron Hamill: Carlton Football Club

 In February 2022, Hamill made a statement on his role as assistant coach at Carlton Football Club by stating "We want to be able to put in a great system in front of them and an environment which ‘Vossy’ and us as coaches are facilitating.
 We feel we’re on the right path".

+Hamill departed the Carlton Football Club at the end of the 2025 AFL season.